royrga/Cheat_sheets/Git.md

 ` git checkout -b new_branch_name `

 2. Once you have code changes that you want add to a commit:
-` git add .`  To add all files with changes
+` git add .`  To stage all files with changes
+` git add <file> `  To stage specific file

+3. Commit your changes:
+`git commit -m "message"`

+4. Push changes to remote(apply if you are working with a remote project):
+`git push origin <branch>`